SEED-platform/seed/docs/source/setup_osx.rst

 The AngularJS application runs at http://127.0.0.1:8000/app/.

-The new Angular application runs at http://127.0.0.1:8000/ng-app/ after its static files have been built.
+To see the new Angular application at http://127.0.0.1:8000/ng-app/, build its static files and run the Django server.
 For active Angular development, see ``ng_seed/README.md``.

 PostgreSQL, PostGIS, and TimescaleDB